Migration to Statutory & Non-statutory with Absence Expiration

 Step 5: Create new Absence Policies

-- Create a new Absence Policies (for each you are migrating) utilizing the new balances for each Contract Type you are utilizing and doing this migration for
+• Create a new Absence policy (for each policy you are migrating) utilizing the new balances for each Contract Type.

 Step 6: Create new Contract Type(s)